rathdebi/MLandDSForEveryone/README.md

 if
 1- with past predict future(key points)
 2- kind of statistical hypothesis---come later
-3- learn from its experience wrt to time
+3- learn from its experience w.r.t to time
 4- intelligence by its own no hardcoding(key points)

 thumb rule-- 95% accuartely (Or error metrics)